illeb/exerciser/README.md

-# pa-concourse-exerciser
+# xerciser

-Angular application for pa concourse exercise.
+Angular application with ngrx for concourse exercises.
 Backend is in Typescript-flavoured ExpressJs